Data loss prevention (DLP)

 How we benchmark the platform DLP engine

-Beyond the Guardrails block, Scrydon runs a platform-level DLP engine on every platform capability call (LLM completions, transcription, OCR, …) — scanning for PII entities and clearance-egress violations (classified content leaving toward a lower-cleared destination).
-Detection-quality claims are easy to make and hard to verify, so we measure this engine the same way we measure retrieval quality: against a public, third-party benchmark, with the harness in CI as a release gate — a release that regresses below the floors does not ship.
+Beyond the Guardrails block, Scrydon runs the organization DLP policy on covered platform capability calls (including LLM completions, transcription, and embeddings).
+Governed tool execution separately applies trusted endpoint classification and blocks no-write-down violations when classification mode is Enforce.
+Detection-quality claims are easy to make and hard to verify, so we measure the shared engine the same way we measure retrieval quality: against a public, third-party benchmark, with the harness in CI as a release gate — a release that regresses below the floors does not ship.

 Measured on a 2,661-prompt English slice of ai4privacy/pii-masking-300k (pinned dataset revision, evaluated at build time — the dataset itself is never redistributed) plus an in-repo clearance-escalation bank: